 Key Takeaways

-Artificial sweeteners have long been considered a convenient way to manage weight and blood sugar levels.
-However, scientists now warn that even in small doses, they may accelerate brain aging.
+Artificial sweeteners have long been seen as a convenient way to manage weight and blood sugar.
+New findings suggest even small amounts may speed up brain aging.

 Photo: Openverse